-I hear this from clients all the time and as a former card carrying member of the whacked out SI joint club, I get how miserable SI joint stuff can be.
+I hear this from clients all the time and as a former card-carrying member of the cranky SI joint club, I get how miserable SI joint pain can be.

-It seems like half the people I meet have discomfort in this area, which begs the question, why is SI joint stuff so prevalent?
+It seems like half the people I meet have a literal pain in their butt (or rather their SI joint), which begs the question, why do so many of us have SI joint discomfort?

 I’ll start by saying that this is a complicated topic that doesn’t have a cookie cutter answer.